 Want to make this a daily practice?
 Once a week — I suggest first thing on Monday or last thing on Friday — spend no more than 3 minutes writing a quick gratitude letter to someone in your life.
 This can be handwritten or sent via email, but try following our widely-recognized SBI™ feedback model to make it quick, easy, specific, and impactful:

 - Share the Situation.
-(This morning, before our weekly meeting…)
+(This morning, just before our weekly call…)